Jet buffeted by winds before overshooting Halifax runway: investigator

 If the investigation uncovers any safety deficiencies that present an immediate risk, that information will be immediately relayed to the public and safety officials.

+The investigative team includes about 15 people, including a “human factors specialist” who will examine the decision-making process of those involved in the accident, Adams said.

+The specialist will probe human performance, he said, including assessing whether fatigue was a factor on the overnight flight.

-The jumbo jet attracted dozens of onlookers Thursday, with cars parked along the Old Guysborough Road on the airport’s eastern edge.
+The 183,500 kilogram jumbo jet attracted dozens of onlookers Thursday, with cars parked along the Old Guysborough Road on the airport’s eastern edge.

 Children and adults appeared equally gobsmacked by the massive plane, resting just feet from a barbed-wire fence that separates the airport from a public, two-lane road.